openpharma/staged.dependencies/README.md

 When you run `remotes::install_deps` for a package that was installed with this package, issues may arise because not all repositories are publicly accessible.
 Make sure to provide auth tokens.

+Users of Macs may need to install the `oskeyring` package.

 ## Troubleshooting (For Developers of This Package)
 For developing this package, we use `renv`.
 If you set environment variables such as `GITHUB_PAT` in your `~/.Rprofile`, they will not be available because the project `.Rprofile` does not source the global `~/.Rprofile`.
 To enable this, put